IgniteUI/igniteui-xplat-docs/doc/en/components/spreadsheet-overview.md

 ---
 # $Platform$ Spreadsheet Overview

-The $Platform$ Spreadsheet component allows visualizing and editing of spreadsheet data.
-Features include activation, cell editing, conditional formatting, selection, clipboard.
+The $Platform$ Spreadsheet  (Excel viewer) is a feature-rich component for organizing and analyzing data in tabular format with some cool features similar to Microsoft Excel’s.
+It provides all the common Excel features, including data binding, selection, editing, formatting, resizing, sorting, and importing and exporting Excel documents.

 ## $Platform$ Spreadsheet Example